Prud11djagba/Pricing-American-Options-using-Machine-Learning-Algorithms/README.md

 absolute error, mean squared error, and root mean squared error, along with greater stability and efficiency in training.
 This project is jointly done with Callixte Ndizihiwe.

+The data source used in this experimental investigation is a collection of historical data on all symbols in the U.S equities markets from January to June 2013 (https://optiondata.org).